dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 X-Knora-Feature-Toggles: new-foo:2=on,new-bar=off,fast-baz:1=on
 ```

 A version number must be given when enabling a toggle.
-If a
+Only one version of each toggle can be enabled at a time.
-toggle is enabled by default, and you want a version
+If a toggle is enabled by default, and you want a version
 other than the default version, simply enable the toggle,
 specifying the desired version number.
+The version number
+you specify overrides the default.

-If you disable a toggle, you disable all its versions.
-You
+Disabling a toggle means disabling all its versions.
+When
-will then get the functionality that you would have got before
+a toggle is disabled, you will get the functionality that you would have
-the toggle existed.
-Therefore, a version number cannot be given
+got before the toggle existed.
+Therefore, a version number cannot
-when disabling a toggle.
+be given when disabling a toggle.

 ## Response Header